pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-an-analysis-provider.md

 ## Prometheus
-Piped queries the [range query endpoint](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) to obtain metrics to obtain metrics used to evaluate the deployment.
+Piped queries the [range query endpoint](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) to obtain metrics used to evaluate the deployment.

 You need to define the Prometheus server address accessible to Piped.